Nicholas-Speredelozzi/Nicholas-Speredelozzi.github.io/SAD.md

 By combining analytical calculations with MATLAB-based simulation, I was able to model the rotational behavior of a satellite, determining its inertial properties to predict dynamic response over time.

-Throughout the project I developed skills:
+Throughout the project, I developed skills:

 - Computing spacecraft mass properties & inertia matrices
 - Using eigenvalue analysis to determine principal axes
 - Implementing numerical ODE solvers for dynamic simulation
 - Verifying model accuracy using first-principles applications

-Ultimately, I found a lot of value using fundamental attitude dynamics & control tools to suppport satellite control system development.
+Ultimately, I found a lot of value in using fundamental attitude dynamics & control methods to support satellite control system verification.